TITLE 77: PUBLIC HEALTH

 "Deficiency" means a failure of an environmental laboratory to meet any requirement of this Part.

-"Environmental Laboratory" means any facility that performs analyses on environmental samples in order to determine the quality of food, milk, public water supplies, surface water, ground water, recreational waters, wastewater, air, or land.
+"Environmental Laboratory" means any facility that performs analyses on environmental samples to determine the quality of food, milk, public water supplies, surface water, ground water, recreational waters, wastewater, air or land.

 "Laboratory Pure Water" means water meeting the standards set forth in Section 465.380.